 Your commercial credit score could be one way in which lenders and other companies you do business with assess your financial stability and set payment terms for you.
 Your commercial credit report says a lot about your business, determining how you appear to other companies and could be a deciding factor in whether or not people choose to trade with you.
-If you’re looking to expand your business and want a loan, your score may affect how much a bank is willing to lend to you, or even if they’re willing to lend to you at all.
+If you’re looking to grow your business and want a loan, your score may affect how much a bank is willing to lend to you, or even if they’re willing to lend to you at all.

 Let’s first look at the basics of a commercial credit score

 Company credit scores normally range from 0 to 100, with 0 representing a high risk and 100 representing low risk.
 It’s calculated differently according to different Credit Reference Agencies (CRAs), however most scores will take the following factors into account: